eliashoo/reactLava/README.md

 ## Instructions

 Select element from toolbar and click on map to add it.
 You can control setup modal opening by toggling the switch.
-By default you can add element after another without configuring element first.

 Element can be selected by clicking it and another click on stage moves it there.
 On desktop, elements can also be dragged with mouse.